Deanna M. Neff, MPH

 The section of skull will be replaced, and the scalp will be stitched back into place.

 When the procedure is done, the catheter and IV line will be removed.
 You will need to lie still for 6-8 hours or more.
 You will stay in the ICU for about a day.
 Your blood pressure and other vitals will be monitored closely.
-You may be given medicine.
+You may be given medication for pain or other symptoms.

 3-5 hours or more